eMVee-NL/Get-details-from-website/README.md

 - Comments

 ## Install some requirements
 Run: `pip3 install -r requirements.txt`
+   To succesfully take screenshot of a webpage the following should be performed.
+Be aware that during the copy  action the sudo password is asked.
+PS. don't trust any script and check the script before editing and using. :smile:
+Execture: `chmod +x install-GeckoDriver.sh`
+Run: `./install-GeckoDriver.sh`

 ## Usage
 Run in the terminal `python3 ITechnology.py -u http://www.website.com`